mikemachacky/mikemachacky/README.md

 # 👋 Hello there!
 I'm Mag 🌱
 🚀 Welcome to my world of tech and innovation!
 As an ambitious Computer Science student, I'm driven by a passion to create, learn, and excel in the dynamic field of technology. 🚀

-🎓 My journey began at electrical high school, where I nurtured my curiosity for all things tech.
-Now, I'm thriving in academia, eager to embark on new challenges and opportunities! 🌟

 👩‍💻 Currently pursuing my degree in Computer Engineering at Opole University of Technology, I'm equipped with a solid foundation in programming and a hunger to explore cutting-edge technologies.

-🛠️ What I'm Up To:
+🛠️ What I'm Up To: <br>
-🌼 Crafting intuitive mobile .NET apps |
+🌼 Crafting intuitive mobile .NET apps <br>
-🌹 Building sleek and responsive Angular applications | 🌱 Constantly honing my skills and expanding my horizons! 💡
+🌹 Building sleek and responsive Angular applications <br>
+🌱 Constantly honing my skills and expanding my horizons! 💡
 <br>
 🌟 Let's connect and explore how I can contribute to your team's success!
 Feel free to reach out via [LinkedIn](https://www.linkedin.com/in/magdalena-machacka-41686a257/)) or email. <br> Let's build the future together! 🌟